Notification policy

 Info

-receive webhooks on specific events that happen in Spacelift, but also craft unique requests to be consumed
+With webhook notifications, you can receive webhooks on specific events that happen in Spacelift and craft unique requests to be consumed by some third-party.

 The webhook policy accepts multiple configurable parameters:

-- endpoint id (slug) to which the webhook will be delivered (Required)
+endpoint_id: Endpoint id (slug) to which the webhook will be delivered.

-- a custom valid JSON object to be sent as request body (Optional)
+payload (optional): A custom valid JSON object to be sent as request body.

-- a HTTP method to use when sending the request (Optional)
+method (optional): The HTTP method to use when sending the request.

 Filtering webhook requests